AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-management-intro.md

 **API authentication requirements**

 The second version of the Bulk Management Tools, released in October 2019, simplifies the authentication process.
-Previously, you had to work with a client ID and a secret key, that you would obtain from your account manager.
-The simplified steps in this version are outlined below:
+The authentication steps in this version are outlined below:

 1. Open the spreadsheet and navigate to the **Config** sheet.
-1. Follow the steps outlined in the sheet.
+2. Follow the steps outlined in the sheet.
   ![](assets/baaam-authentication.png)
 1. After completing the steps, you are authorized to make bulk changes.